-GTA provides a dispute resolution service that is industry based.
+GTA provides a dispute resolution service that is industry based and compliant with the NSW Commercial Arbitration Act.
 Its aim is to avoid litigation and thereby reduce the time and expense required to resolve a dispute between parties transacting in the Australian grain industry.
-This service provides an equitable means to settle a dispute by a committee of industry peers.
+This service provides an equitable means to settle a dispute by a panel of industry experts.